-You’re probably familiar with the iconic photograph of Edmund Hillary standing atop Earth’s highest mountain wearing an oxygen mask in air so thin the sky is almost black as space — but actually, Hillary’s companion Tenzing Norgay didn’t know how to operate the camera, so all the summit photos from 1953’s first successful ascent of Mount Everest were of Norgay by Hillary!
-You’re probably also familiar with the iconic photograph of Neil Armstrong standing on the surface of the airless Moon in a pressure suit — but actually, Armstrong carried the still camera for nearly the entire EVA (or Extra-Vehicular Activity), so almost all the still photography from 1969’s Apollo 11 moonwalk is by Armstrong of his companion Buzz Aldrin!
+You’re probably familiar with the iconic photograph of Edmund Hillary standing atop Earth’s highest mountain wearing an oxygen mask in air so thin the sky is almost black as space — but apparently Hillary declined to be photographed and instead this photograph is by Hillary of his companion Tenzing Norgay during 1953’s first successful ascent of Mount Everest!
+You’re probably also familiar with the iconic photograph of Neil Armstrong in a pressure suit standing on the surface of Earth’s airless moon — but actually Armstrong carried the still camera for nearly the entire moonwalk, so this photograph is by Armstrong of his companion Buzz Aldrin during 1969’s historic Apollo 11 moon landing!

 Iconic photos: Tenzing Norgay on Everest, 1953 May 29, and Buzz Aldrin on Moon, 1969 July 20.
 Photo credits: Edmund Hlllary and Neil Armstrong.